selemondev/nuxt-3-apollo/README.md

 ## Features :sparkles:

-- :sparkles: Customizable Light and Dark Modes for a personalized viewing experience.
+- :sparkles: Customizable light and dark modes for a personalized viewing experience.
-- :fire: Effortless Data Retrieval from the Cutting-Edge Ricky and Morty GraphQL API through the use of Apollo.
+- :fire: Effortless data retrieval from the cutting-edge Ricky and Morty GraphQL API through the use of Apollo.
-- :art: Eye-catching and Contemporary Design, Achieved through the Implementation of TailwindCSS.
+- :art: Eye-catching and Contemporary design, achieved through theiImplementation of TailwindCSS.
-- :iphone: Seamless User Experience on all Devices, Thanks to the Responsive Design Approach.
+- :iphone: Seamless User Experience on all devices, thanks to the responsive design approach.

 ## Note

 This is just a demonstration project and should not be used in production without proper testing and optimization.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.